Understanding the Costs of Opening a Franchise Business

 Clear Operational Procedures

 The franchisor will provide you with a playbook that covers everything from site selection to build-out to marketing to recruiting.
-You are relieved of the responsibility of determining these particulars on your own.
-Plus, you know that the playbook works, as it has typically been used by hundreds of other franchises successfully before.
+Some may also provide financial resources like options for commercial real estate loans or business equipment financing.
+You know that the playbook works, as it has been used by hundreds or even thousands of other franchises successfully before.
 This means that you can go into running your business with confidence and a support system that knows what it takes to make your franchise a success.

-Indeed, when compared to someone who is beginning a company from scratch, the typical individual who makes a purchase of a franchise today will likely have a far easier time opening for business.
+When compared to someone who is starting a company from scratch, the typical individual who makes a purchase of a franchise today will likely have a far easier time opening the business.
 They won’t have to design their own operational procedures, products, or anything like that.
 Instead, they will be able to start running with a clear game plan from day one.

 Risk Mitigation

-If this is your first time launching a company, there is a good chance that you may make some rookie errors.
-When mistakes occur, both time and money are wasted.
-Because the franchisor has previously made errors themselves and altered the playbook to account for them, purchasing a solid franchise may help you avoid making many of them.
+If this is your first time launching a company, there is a good chance that you may make some rookie mistakes.
+When this happens, both time and money are wasted.
+Because the franchisor has previously made errors themselves and altered the playbook to account for them, purchasing a solid franchise may help you avoid making costly mistakes.
 They will be able to point you in the right direction and keep you from going down the wrong path in many instances (though not necessarily all the time).

 In addition, there is probably some proof of concept for the franchise brand you are interested in, thanks to other franchisees who have previously launched shops in their respective markets.
-This is a major advantage that demonstrates a greater possibility of success (though it does not guarantee success 100% of the time).
+This is a major advantage that demonstrates a greater possibility of success.

 As a result, opening a franchise is seen as much less risky than opening a new brand business.
 Lenders also see franchises as being less risky than new concept businesses and are therefore more willing to lend to them and often offer better interest rates.
-This can be a huge help for small business owners in the franchise industry.
+This can be a huge help for small business owners interested in franchising.

 No Experience Required